Cherry Limeade

 Two plants that dominate the modern scene from opposite ends of the structural spectrum.
 What happens when you run them into each other.

 The breeding logic is about spectrum, not correction.
 You’re crossing two plants that sit at opposite extremes of structure, growth habit, and terpene expression—and the F1 population gives you every point along that spectrum to hunt through.
 Some phenos will stack short and dense like the mother.
-Some will stretch and flop like the father.
+Some will stretch and flop like the father’s Super Lemon Haze side.
 And somewhere in the middle is the unicorn that takes the best morphological traits from both sides and combines them with a terpene profile neither parent could produce alone.

 01